KaiSforza/summoning/Ideas/characters.rst

 * Savlik - Radio operator and head of communications in 3rd Subjugation Fleet
 * Egon - Head of Barbarian Diplomatic Relations for the Foreign Affairs Bureau
-* Oskar - Diplomatic Lt. for GVE Foreign Affairs Bureau (FAB)
+* Oskar Glas - Diplomatic Lt. for GVE Foreign Affairs Bureau (FAB)
 * Eike Baumstein - Head of FAB for GVE

+* Marian Dufresne - Mu Diplomat

 Locations
 ---------